-Over seventy years ago our local leaders knew the importance of a health care facility in our community when Barnesville Hospital was established.
+Over seventy five years ago our local leaders knew the importance of a health care facility in our community when Barnesville Hospital was established.
 Today, our families and our communities are the beneficiaries of those who invested their time, energy, and resources to make Barnesville Hospital a reality.

 The largest addition to the hospital occurred in 1974 with the demolition of the McCartney home allowing room for construction on the north side of the 1954 building.
 This project provided 40 more patient beds, remodeled the wards, and allowed for the expansion of services.
+During that year, the maternity section was closed.
 The dietary department was enlarged and pharmacy was modernized.
 Physical therapy and beauty shop services were added.
 Construction brought the total bed capacity to 105, including six acute coronary-intensive care beds.
-Featured speaker at the dedication, Congressman Wayne L. Hayes stated, the hospital and its latest addition is a prime example of what a village of dedicated citizens can accomplish.
+Featured speaker at the dedication, Congressman Wayne L. Hayes stated, “The hospital and its latest addition is a prime example of what a village of dedicated citizens can accomplish.”
 The new Clara Groves Memorial Wing was named in memory of Mrs. Clara A. Groves who was instrumental in the organizing the Twigs in the late 1940’s and early 1950’s.

 In 1997, another major hospital renovation project was completed with support from the hospital family and the community.
 This created a state-of-the-art critical/intensive care unit, expanded and reconfigured patient service areas, improved the physical plant, and improved accessibility for the physically disabled.